Danutzz8/test-with-jest/README.md

 # test-with-jest

-This is a nice project that I can implement unit testing using Jest.
+In this project i've implemented unit testing using Jest.